JulianCodespotiMYOB/JulianCodespotiMYOB/README.md

 ## 🔭 Projects
 - **[BloonsTD](https://github.com/JulianCodespotiMYOB/BloonsTD)**: A tower defense game based on the popular Bloons TD franchise.
 Developed using C#.
 - **[FitnessTracker](https://github.com/JulianCodespotiMYOB/FitnessTracker)**: An application to track fitness activities and goals.
-Built C#, PostgreSQL database and deployed using AWS and Terraform
+Developed using C#, PostgreSQL database and deployed using AWS and Terraform

 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/juliancodespoti/).